CFL: 11th season

 Honoured: Voted a team captain in seven seasons

 Personal best: Kicked six field goals on Sept.
 11, 2021, at Edmonton and Oct.
 16, 2021, at BC

 Milestone: Reached 1,000 career points on Sept.
 24, 2016, vs Winnipeg

-Paredes spent 2007-10 with the Concordia Stingers of the Quebec University Football League.
-He was among the top three field-goal kickers in Canadian university in each of his last two seasons at Concordia.
+Paredes spent four seasons (2007-10) with the Concordia and connected of 54 of 71 career field-goal attempts for the Stingers.
 In 2008, his senior season, he was good on 18 of 22 attempts for an 81.8-per cent success rate, good for third in the nation.
-In 2007, Paredes led the CIS with a field-goal percentage of 88.2 as he made 15 of 17 attempts and was a Quebec league all-star.
-During his college career, Paredes was good on 54 of 71 field-goal attempts.
+In 2007, Paredes led the CIS with a field-goal percentage of 88.2 as he was successful on 15 of his 17 attempts and was a Quebec league all-star.

 Paredes was born in Venezuela but grew up in Pierrefonds, Que.
 He attended CEGEP at John Abbott College and went to Felix Varela Senior High in Miami, Fla.
 During his senior year in high school, Paredes was first-team all-Dade County and first-team all-state.